microsoft/fhir-loader/readme.md

 ## Introduction

 **FHIR-Bulk Loader & Export** is an Azure Function App solution that provides the following services for ingesting and exporting FHIR data:
- + Imports FHIR Bundles (compressed and non-compressed) and NDJSON files into a FHIR Server
+ + Imports FHIR Bundles (compressed and non-compressed) and NDJSON files into a FHIR service
  + High Speed Parallel Event Grid that triggers from storage accounts or other event grid resources
  + Complete Auditing, Error logging and Retry for throttled transactions
  + High Speed Parallel Orchestrated Patient-centric Export Capability